“Through music, we will realize how similar we all are. This will help us to make the world a little better.

-During her musical studies, where she received important vocal impulses from Linda Rands, Robert van der Vinne and Peter Kooij.
-After the Monteverdi cycle, she participated in several opera productions at the Dutch National Opera directed by Peter Sellars, Pierre Audi and Willy Decker.
-2015-2016 she was part of the Exzellenz Program Barock Vokal in Mainz, Germany, where she followed lessons with Andreas Scholl among others.
+During her musical studies, she received important vocal impulses from Linda Rands, Robert van der Vinne and Peter Kooij.
+After the Monteverdi cycle, she participated in several opera productions at the Dutch National Opera (DNO) directed by Peter Sellars, Pierre Audi and Willy Decker.
+Being so at home at the DNO, in 2020 she has been given a place in the stage directors team for the Holland Festival Production of Rusalka.

 She performed with conductors like Sigiswald Kuijken , Maris Kupcs , Fabio Bonnizoni and Raphael Alpermann on different operatic projects and sang in the ensembles of Philippe Herreweghe, Peter Philips and Ton Koopman.

 February 2017 Meneka was accepted into the Carnegie Hall young artist program in New York where she worked alongside the Tallis Scholars.

 “To me, Art is meant to make the spectater think about his own behaviour.
 Therefore artists play a crucial part in the society’s mental health.
 If we (artists) manage to be wise enough to play our cards right, our Art can change the world.”

 Meneka is co-founder of the Dutch opera company B.O.O.M!
 Bold Opera On the Move where she produced and directed music performances untill 2019.

 In 2019 she founded a new company called YALA MUSIC.
 This company will collaborate with different musical professionals around europe.
 More information can be found at www.yalamusic.eu